 2019 marks 57 years since The Chieftains began their illustrious journey.
 As cultural ambassadors, their performances have been linked with seminal historic events, such as being the first Western musicians to perform on the Great Wall of China, participating in Roger Water’s “The Wall” performance in Berlin in 1990, and being the first ensemble to perform a concert in the Capitol Building in Washington DC.
-In Ireland, they have been involved in many major occasions, including Pope John Paul II’s visit in 1979 when they performed to an audience of over 1.3 million, and in 2011 as part of the historic visit to Ireland of HRH Queen Elizabeth II.
-In 2010, their experimental collaborations extended to out of this world, when Paddy Moloney’s whistle and Matt Molloy’s flute travelled with NASA astronaut, Cady Coleman, to the international space station.
+In Ireland, they have been involved in many major occasions, including Pope John Paul II’s visit in 1979 when they performed to an audience of over 1.3 million, and the historic visit to Ireland of HRH Queen Elizabeth II in 2011.
+In 2010, their experimental collaborations extended out of this world, when Paddy Moloney’s whistle and Matt Molloy’s flute travelled with NASA Astronaut Cady Coleman to the international space station.
 More recently in Japan, The Chieftains were awarded a Lifetime Achievement Award as part of the 2017 Ireland Japan Business Awards.
 And in 2018, Paddy was awarded the prestigious Encomienda de la Orden del Mérito Civil by the Ambassador of Spain.

 Although their early following was purely a folk audience, the range and variation of their music and accompanying musicians quickly captured a much broader audience, elevating their status to the likeness of fellow Irish band, U2.

-After fifty-seven years of making some of the most beautiful music in the world, The Chieftains’ music remains as fresh and relevant as when they first began.
+After 57 years of making some of the most beautiful music in the world, The Chieftains remain as fresh and relevant as when they first began.